 Any changes to state and federal banking laws and regulations may negatively impact our ability to expand services and to increase the value of our business.
 We are subject to extensive state and federal regulation, supervision, and legislation that govern almost all aspects of our operations.
 These laws may change from time to time and are primarily intended for the protection of consumers, depositors and the deposit insurance funds.
 In addition, the Company's earnings are affected by the monetary policies of the Board of Governors of the Federal Reserve.
 These policies, which include regulating the national supply of bank reserves and bank credit, can have a major effect upon the source and cost of funds and the rates of return earned on loans and investments.
 The Federal Reserve influences the size and distribution of bank reserves through its open market operations and changes in cash reserve requirements against member bank deposits.
-The Gramm-Leach-Billey Act regarding financial modernization that became effective in November 1999 removed many of the barriers to the integration of the banking, securities and insurance industries and is likely to increase the competitive pressures upon the Bank.
-We cannot predict what effect such Act and any presently contemplated or future changes in the laws or regulations or their interpretations would have on us, but such changes could be materially adverse to our financial performance.
+We cannot predict what effect any presently contemplated or future changes in the laws or regulations or their interpretations would have on us, but such changes could be materially adverse to our financial performance.
 For more information on this subject, see the section under Part I, Item 1 of this Form 10-K captioned "Supervision and Regulation."